hujingzzz/ainews/_posts/2025-06-13-gemini-gmail.md

 ---
 layout: post
-title: Gemini 现在可以在 Gmail 中使用了 可以帮你自动总结长邮件、生成邮件回复建议和草稿
+title: Gemini can now be used in Gmail to help you automatically summarize long mails, generate recommendations and drafts for e-mail responses.
 date: 2025-06-13 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/gemini-gmail_1.jpg